citiususc/Linguakit/README.md

       -cooc    'mwe' option: co-occurrence counting

       -split   'tok' option: tokenization with splitting
+      -sort    'tok' option: tokenization with tokens sorted by frequency

       -s       'sent' and 'recog' options: if <input> is a string and not a file
 ```